 GeneCards Summary for RAP1B Gene

 RAP1B (RAP1B, Member Of RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAP1B include kabuki syndrome 1.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Diseases associated with RAP1B include Kabuki Syndrome 1.
+Among its related pathways are Platelet activation and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include GTP binding and protein complex binding.
 An important paralog of this gene is RAP2B.

 UniProtKB/Swiss-Prot Summary for RAP1B Gene